From dynamical to steady-state many-body metrology: Precision limits and their attainability with two-body interactions: Steady-state metrology

 \section{Steady-state metrology}

-So far we considered the evolution of the probe to be coherent and focused on the $t^2$-scaling of the QFI in such a dynamical scenario.
-Nevertheless, in the limit of large $t$, both environmental noise and timekeeping imprecision are expected to eventually break the unitarity of evolution.
-In such case, the framework of steady-state metrology offers an alternative way for parameter estimation, that is by readout of the parameter value encoded in the asymptotic \textit{steady-state of the dynamics}.
-To this purpose, we consider the following two canonical and physically-motivated classes of steady states, i.e. those induced by \textit{A) dephasing} and \textit{B) thermalization}.
+So far, we have considered the evolution of the probe to be coherent and focused on the $t^2$ scaling of the QFI in such a dynamical scenario.
+Nevertheless, in the limit of large~$t$, both environmental noise and timekeeping imprecision are expected to eventually break the unitarity of evolution.
+In such a case, a particularly relevant class of states is steady states, namely, the asymptotic state reached in the limit $t\rightarrow \infty$ of the time evolution.
+These states are particularly appealing due to their natural robustness to noise and their potential as quantum sensors has been characterized for different models~\cite{montenegro2024quantum}.
+Our purpose is to derive upper limits on their QFI (given arbitrary control) and analyze its reachability\footnote{\revadd{Note that despite the Heisenberg limit diverges in the limit $t\rightarrow \infty$, the QFI of steady states typically remains finite.
+This is in contrast to unitarily time-evolved states whose QFI can in principle grow arbitrarily with $t$ (saturating this QFI in practice would however require increasingly high dynamical control and measurements precision). }}.
+Specifically, we consider the following two canonical and physically-motivated classes of steady states: those induced by \textit{A) dephasing} and \textit{B) thermalization}.